optical4eye/kubeeye/README.md

 ## Overview

 KubeEye is a **purely observational** Kubernetes cluster inspection tool focused on safe information gathering about the cluster and identifying potential issues.
-The tool is built on Streamlit and provides an intuitive web interface supporting various inspection methods.
+The tool provides a modern React web interface with FastAPI backend, supporting various inspection methods.

+**Version 3.0** introduces a microservices architecture with separate frontend and backend components for better scalability and maintainability.

 **Security Guarantee**: KubeEye uses a strict read-only inspection policy, all operations are limited to information gathering and status viewing, no modifications, deletions, or dangerous operations are ever performed, ensuring cluster security.